• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » Baking Soda Experiments » DIY Science Party for Kids
+Home » Science Experiments for Kids » DIY Science Party for Kids

 DIY Science Party for Kids

-Lots of people ask me about parties and the best experiments to keep children entertained at a science party.
-Science Sparks is full of fun, safe and hands-on science investigations that would make great party activities, but here are some I think would work brilliantly for a children’s science party at home.
+Many people ask me about parties and the best experiments to entertain children at a science party.
+Science Sparks is full of fun, safe and hands-on science investigations that would all make great party activities, but here are some I think would work brilliantly for a children’s science party at home.

 Awesome ideas for a science party.
 Make giant bubbles, bottle rockets, potions, lava lamps and more cool experiments for a science party. #scienceparty #scienceforkids #coolscience